-However, once the PHI data goes outside the CE’s firewall, it must be protected.
-Here, encryption becomes and “addressable requirement”.
-Any message that contains patient data must be protected unless the patient has given their permission for PHI to be used without encryption.
+However, once the PHI data goes outside the protection of a CE’s firewall, additional safeguards are required.
+In such cases, encryption is required unless a patient has given permission for PHI to be sent without the protection offered by encryption.

 During the CE’s risk assessment, threats and vulnerabilities to the confidentiality, integrity, and availability of PHI should be identified.
 Those threats and vulnerabilities must be addressed through a risk management plan and reduced to a reasonable and acceptable level.
 The decision not to encrypt and implement an alternative safeguard should be documented.

 Encryption is not the only email requirement in HIPAA, but it may be enough to ensure PHI cannot be read by unauthorized individuals.
 However, not all levels of encryption offer the same level of protection.
 Some forms of encryption are only suitable for protecting low or moderately sensitive data or for use on certain platforms.

 CEs should refer to the guidelines produced by the National Institute of Standards and Technology (NIST).
 At the time of writing, NIST recommends the use of Advanced Encryption Standard (AES) 128, 192 or 256-bit encryption, OpenPGP, and S/MIME.

 With around 80% of healthcare employees using their own personal devices as part of their daily routine, it is not surprising that organizations are investigating new ways to protect the privacy of communications made through those devices.
 Secure messaging solutions fulfill HIPAA requirements and support Bring Your Own Device (BYOD) policies.
 The apps can be used on a wide range of devices irrespective of operating systems and allow PHI to be securely shared with authorized individuals.